Sports and Olympic Committee of Macau, China

-The Sports and Olympic Committee of Macau, China (MOC, 中國澳門體育暨奧林匹克委員會; Comité Olímpico e Desportivo de Macau, China, CODM), is the National Olympic Committee (NOC) of Macau and is responsible for organizing the Special Administrative Region's (SAR) participation in international sporting events.
-It is officially recognised as a National Olympic Committee by the Asian Olympic Committees, Portuguese Speaking Olympic Committees and East Asian Olympic Committees, etc., regional Olympic Committee, but not yet by the International Olympic Committee.
+The Sports and Olympic Committee of Macau, China (MOC, 中國澳門體育暨奧林匹克委員會; Comité Olímpico e Desportivo de Macau, China, CODM), is the National Olympic Committee of Macau and is responsible for organizing the region's participation in international sporting events.
+It is officially recognised as a National Olympic Committee by regional Olympic Committees (including Asian Olympic Committees, Portuguese Speaking Olympic Committees, and East Asian Olympic Committees), but not by the International Olympic Committee.

 History

 Although sports in the Portugal-controlled region already had a long history, Macau first began to participate in international tournaments under a separate name following approval to do so by the Olympic Committee of Portugal in 1974.
 As the region's society became more affluent and more residents were able to attend sporting events, Macau's government established the Macau Sport Development Board (Instituto do Desporto de Macau, ID, 澳門體育總署) on May 18, 1987 as a central coordinating office to promote sports in the city.
 Later that year on December 22, the Macau Olympic Committee (Comité Olímpico de Macau (COM), 澳門奧林匹克委員會) was established as the National Olympic Committee for Macau using the flag of the Municipality of Macau.
 It applied for membership in the Olympic Council of Asia (OCA) in December 1989 during the Council's General Assembly in Bali, Indonesia and was accepted.

-The first athlete from Macau to win a medal under the auspices of Macau's NOC in an international tournament was Li Man Yam (李文欽) when he won the bronze medal in Taijiquan during the 2nd Asian Wushu Championships in Hong Kong in 1989.
+The first athlete from Macau to win a medal under the auspices of Macau's NOC in an international tournament was Li Man Yam (李文欽) when he won the bronze medal in tai chi during the 2nd Asian Wushu Championships in Hong Kong in 1989.
 Wong Tung Ieong (黃東陽) won the first medal in a large-scale tournament by taking bronze in the nanquan event which took part of wushu's inclusion at the 1990 Asian Games, In October 1994, Macau's government established the Awards Committee for Premier Sporting Competitions (Regulamento dos Prémios do Desporto de Alta Competição, 高度競爭體育獎勵規章) which grants prizes and awards for distinguished achievement in competitive sports for athletes and coaches from Macau.
 Also, from 1991 to 1999 the Macau Olympic Committee and the region's government built 20 different sport venues and facilities, including the multi-purpose Macau Stadium, which are administered by a related local sports organization.